-There has not been any actual development within this area in the preceding three (3) years.
+There has not been any development approved but not yet constructed within this area in the preceding three (3) years.

 D. Whether the proposed use(s) would result in a material violation of relevant policies in any elements of the Comprehensive Plan.